 Have someone observe the operation of all exterior lights while you work the controls.
 Check turn signal and high beam indicator lights on the instrument panel.

 Fluid Leaks

-Check area under vehicle after overnight parking for fuel, coolant, oil or other fluid leaks.
+Check the area under the vehicle after overnight parking for fuel, coolant, oil or other fluid leaks.
 Also, if gasoline fumes are detected, the cause should be located and corrected immediately.

 UNDERSTANDING THE FEATURES OF YOUR VEHICLE